 At the same time, it is important to limit your losses through strategies like a stop-loss order.
 It is an order placed with a broker to buy or sell a security when it reaches a certain price.

 For instance, if your stop-loss is set at 12%, the broker will sell the stock when it falls 12% below the price you paid for the stock, protecting you from any further losses.

 5. Study the market, assess the qualitative risks of a stocks

 To be a long-term investor, you must also invest some time in studying the markets and understanding the factors that influence their movements.
 The main markets include the money market, capital market, credit market, foreign exchange market, and debt market.
 FED and other central banks' policies, inflation, demand and supply are just some of the factors that impact market fluctuations.

 In addition, you must also assess the risks associated with any stock before you invest in it.
 For qualitative risk analysis, you must consider the background of the company, including its corporate governance and compliance, competitive advantage, brand value, and the presence of risk management practices.

 Throughout the entire portfolio construction process, it is vital that you remember to maintain your diversification above all else.
 It is not enough simply to own securities from each asset class; you must also diversify within each class.
 Ensure that your holdings within a given asset class are spread across an array of subclasses and industry sectors.

 As we mentioned, investors can achieve excellent diversification by using ETFs.
 These investment vehicles allow individual investors with relatively small amounts of money to obtain the economies of scale that large fund managers and institutional investors enjoy.

-Our demo accounts are a suitable place for you to learn more about traditional shares dealing and leveraged trading, and you’ll be able to get an intimate understanding of how CFDs work – as well as what it’s like to trade with leverage – before risking real capital.
+Our demo accounts are a suitable place for you to learn more about traditional shares dealing and leveraged trading, and you’ll be able to get an intimate understanding of how leverage works – as well as what it’s like to trade with leverage – before risking real capital.